superchangeai/.github/profile/README.md

 ## Solution

-Superchange.ai aggregates changes and classify updates from countless providers into a single feed, refreshed daily.
-Instead of monitoring dozens of changelogs and documentation pages, Superchange.ai creates a single feed.
+Superchange.ai aggregates changes and classifies updates from countless providers into a single feed, refreshed daily.
+Instead of monitoring dozens of documentation pages, Superchange.ai creates a single feed.
+Your changelog of many changelogs.

 Thereafter you can: